DenverArtMuseum/mayer-2023/content/bergh.md

 [^53]: Ibid.

-[^54]: Katharine Lee Reid, personal communication with the author, c.
-2000.
+[^54]: Katharine Lee Reid, personal communication with the author, ca. 2000.

 [^55]: The acknowledgment can be found on the museum’s website, accessed September 5, 2024, <https://www.clevelandart.org/indigenous-peoples-and-land-acknowledgment>.